This post is also available in: Suomi (Finnish)

 A few summers back I made this super easy gluten-free chocolate cake that has become unbelievably popular, and I felt like it was time for another cake as simple as that one is.
 Enter: Pancake Cake with Summer Berries!
 And no, I’m not declaring that pancake cake is anything new, but I make my pancake in a blender (!) and the fillings and toppings are very easy, which makes the whole process muy fácil.
 And that’s what I live for!

 I created this recipe originally for a Finnish berry company Pakkasmarja, but as my friends sent me messages asking for the recipe, I knew I wanted to share this with you too.
 Instead of using multiple flours, I made the pancake simply with rolled oats and mixed the batter in my blender.
 Genial, even if I say so myself.
 And once the pancake is baked and cooled, you just cut it into big squares and top the pieces with all sorts of goodies.
-When I was shooting these photos, I wanted to simplify things a bit and used a store-bought oat-based whipping cream, but you can use other (plant-based) whipping creams too, or make your own whipped coconut cream, that’s my favorite for cakes.
+When I was shooting these photos, I wanted to simplify things a bit and used a store-bought oat-based whipping cream, but you can use other (plant-based) whipping creams too, or make your own whipped coconut cream with a cream charger, that’s my favorite for cakes.
+When you have a cream charger, you can make fresh cream anytime rather than having to make do with that which comes in cans.
 Besides the cream, I filled the cake with berry mash, sliced banana and looooots of fresh berries.
 I also tested oat yogurt instead of the cream in one of the layers and it was delicious too!
 Next time I’m planning on using whipped coconut cream, fresh berries, and nectarines and peaches.
 Homemade apple sauce would be divine too.
 Or a sauce with stewed rhubarb.
 Or ice cream… Okay, you probably got the point that there are a lot of options here.
 So go with the ones you love!

 Sending you lots of hugs from (finally) sunny and blue-skied Scandinavia and hoping you’re having a wonderful summer! xo